okta/okta-idx-dotnet/samples/samples-aspnet/embedded-sign-in-widget/README.md

 ### Run the web application

-Run the example with your preferred tool, see [Run the web application from Visual Studio](#run-the-web-application-from-visual-studio) or [Run the web application from dotnet CLI](#run-the-web-application-from-dotnet-cli).
+Run the example with your preferred tool, see [Run the web application from Visual Studio](#run-the-web-application-from-visual-studio).

-> Because of [Set-Cookie behavior (SameSite)](https://web.dev/samesite-cookies-explained) this code will only work properly if it's configured to use https.
-See [Work with SameSite cookies in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/samesite?view=aspnetcore-3.1) for more details.

 #### Run the web application from Visual Studio